DmitryBara/video-compression/README.md

 # Video microservice

-Receive request for video file processing (in pubsub) and helps to:
+Receiving request for video file processing (in pubsub) and helps to:

 1. generate thumbnail if necessary
 2. compress thumbnail into 3 different qualities if necessary